01-edu/public/subjects/quad/README.md

 The function must draw the rectangles as in the examples.

-`x` and `y` will always be positive numbers.
-Otherwise, the function should print nothing.
+If `x` and `y` are positive numbers, the program should print the rectangles as seen in the examples; oherwise, the function should print nothing.

 ### Expected function